tomfaulkenberry/anovaBFcalc/README.md

 #### 2\. shinyapps.io version (Standard version)

 If you want to use the standard version of `anovaBFcalc`, installation is not required.
-The application is already deployed on the **shinyapps.io** server.
+The application is already deployed on the **shinyapps.io** server, and can be found at the following link: https://tomfaulkenberry.shinyapps.io/anovaBFcalc/